 - The Technology: Acquire a separate computer system.
 Segregate your eBay computing from your home computing if you can.
 By keeping it separate from games and personal use, the business computer can be more easily kept clean, organized, free of malware, and stable.
 Be sure to get a printer, too—preferably a laser printer, since these are much more cost effective and reliable and are compatible with many shipping label sizes and systems.

 Unless you're drop-shipping, once in place, these items will be the "shipping area" of your office, where you can keep boxes, tape, peanut foam, and other similar materials, along with items awaiting packaging and items already packed and awaiting shipment.

 If you plan to keep a large inventory or an inventory of larger items you'll need to find space outside of your office, but for many sellers, inventory storage can be right inside the eBay home office, so long as space in shelving, bins, or other storage equipment is specifically set aside for inventory.

 To take professional photos you will need a good quality digital camera.
 Place your products against a solid color surface such as with a white sheet.
 Lighting is also important.
-Once again, unless you're drop-shipping, you'll use these to create ad-hoc photo studio capability for your office, in order to produce great photos of your items for your eBay auctions.
+Once again, unless you're drop-shipping, you'll use these to create ad-hoc photo studio capability for your office to produce great photos of your items for your eBay auctions.

 For an eBay home office, this will mean (a) boxes, padded envelopes, tape, and/or other packing materials, (b) labels and pens or permanent markers (c) Ziploc, vacuum-pack, large garbage bags, or sealed Rubbermaid or Tupperware containers to be used on your shelves and/or bins for inventory storage and preservation.